eocampo421/javaProjects/stack/readme.txt

-The MyStack TAD was created on the basis of the concept of TDD.
+The MyStack class was created on the basis of the concept of TDD.
 The first (very important) step is to enter the test class.
 And finally implement the abstract data type using the test class specification.